AdiBarnoor/In-vivo-organizer/README.md

 - **Animal Tracking**: Add animals individually or in bulk, assign them to experimental groups, and track their health status (e.g., "Sacrifice" for dead animals).
 - **Schedule Management**: Create schedules for interventions, measurements, and observations with calendar integration.
 - **Real-Time Updates**: Dynamic updates when changes are made to experiments or animals.
-- **Collaboration**: Add team members to the project and assign different roles (e.g., Admin, Observer).

 ## Requirements